QFinUWA/market-maker/README.md

 # MarketMaker.io

-QFin UWA present MarketMaker.io.
+QFin UWA present exchangeMaker.io.
 This repository is for the backend server-side code for the .NET web app.

-The server uses websockets through a SignalR wrapper to deliver realtime market making games.
+The server uses websockets through a SignalR wrapper to deliver realtime exchange making games.

 There is some basic front-end code in this repo for testing purposes.

 ## High-Level Overview

 This application provides an API endpoint for websocket communication.
-The server processes each request asynchronously and will update the appropriate clients when there are updates to the market.
+The server processes each request asynchronously and will update the appropriate clients when there are updates to the exchange.

-The user either joins or creates a market and they are placed in the lobby.
-They are an unnamed spectator until they provide a username and join the market.
-After the admin opens the market they can place and delete orders.
+The user either joins or creates a exchange and they are placed in the lobby.
+They are an unnamed spectator until they provide a username and join the exchange.
+After the admin opens the exchange they can place and delete orders.
 Any special functionality (like ordering at the most competitive price) can be done by the client-side.

 The client-side should use a ``signalR`` library to define callbacks for any functions the server is expecting.
 For